Mahmoud14503/JavaScript-Projects/README.md

-# This repo is mainly used as a testing environment for version control systems
+# This repo is mainly used as a testing environment for educational purposes

-## commiting changes on the following simple application for educational porpuses
+## you can find the following projects inside each branch in this repo

 #### To-Do-List
 #### Wheather App
 #### Asteroids Game